motomodx/LibraryBE-1/README.md

 Installing maven
-Step 1: unzip it and place the folder in C:/program files Step 2: set the environment path variable for maven in path variable as “C:\Program Files\apache-maven-3.5.4\bin” Step 3: for setting Amdocs proxy: place the file settings.xml(attached) at location “C:\Users\kua\.m2” Step 4: check for the maven successful installation on Command prompt by running command “mvn –version”
+Step 1: unzip it and place the folder in C:/program files Step 2: set the environment path variable for maven in path variable as “C:\Program Files\apache-maven-3.5.4\bin” Step 3: for setting proxy: place the file settings.xml(attached) at location “C:\Users\kua\.m2” Step 4: check for the maven successful installation on Command prompt by running command “mvn –version”

 Regarding the backend-library  project
-Step 1: open Eclipse and “new->open projects from filesystem->directory path of your libraryAmdocs-backend folder”.
+Step 1: open Eclipse and “new->open projects from filesystem->directory path of your library-backend folder”.
 Step2: click on Run->Run As-> maven install
 Step3: after success full building of previous click  Run->RunAs->java application
 Step4: it will open port 9090 for interaction.